The European market potential for garden furniture

 Source: Ambient Lounge @ YouTube

-The garden is an ideal playground: consumers not only literally play by participating in outdoor games, but also through roleplaying.
+The garden is an ideal playground.
+Consumers not only literally play by participating in outdoor games, but also through roleplaying.
 Part of the “master chef” trend involves the (mostly male) consumer in the role of the experienced chef behind the barbecue.
 Stimulated by garden programmes and garden magazines, consumers are also playing the part of the professional gardener, using the same professional toolkit as the gardeners on TV.

 Tips:

-- Support the master chef in their role by creating a fun and entertaining setting for the barbecue or outdoor dinner performance.
+• Support the master chef in their role by creating a fun and entertaining setting for the barbecue or outdoor dinner performance.

 Rapid urbanisation: the new garden

-Figure 6: Kave Home – outdoor range for urban spaces
+Figure 5: Kave Home – outdoor range for urban spaces

 Source: Kave Home @ YouTube

 This trend extends from the home to the office.
-In the workplace, consumers are increasingly in need of this same closeness to nature and are building their indoor garden in the office, as well.
+In the workplace, consumers are increasingly in need of this same closeness to nature and are also building their indoor garden in the office.
 This is opening up new segments in “indoor garden furniture” in the project market.
 The project market for urban garden furniture for (restyled) city gardens is expected to flourish.
 Requirements and regulations aimed at protecting consumers/users and in relation to durability and fool-proofing are stringent.
 Styles can be quite expressive.

 Tip:

-- Use natural materials that stimulate the senses by highlighting the textures of natural fibres and materials and using patterns and natural tones.
-This will help the urban consumer experience the “indoor garden”.
+• Use natural materials that stimulate the senses by highlighting the textures of natural fibres and materials and using patterns and natural tones.
+This will help the urban consumer to experience the “indoor garden”.
 Such “biomimicry” can be extended from the couch and chairs to the accessories, including shelving, planters and wall decoration.

 Example company: